 It’s fair to say that a hard Brexit will bring about some significant changes to the way we drive abroad.

 One of these changes could include the need for a new piece of paperwork.
-The Department of Transport has warned that in the event of Brexit, the UK might leave the free circulation zone, meaning that drivers crossing the border into Europe might need to have a Green Card from their insurer.
-That's in addition to taking an International Driving Permit with you.
+The Department of Transport has warned that if the UK leaves the EU wihtout a deal, drivers crossing the border into Europe might need to have a Green Card from their insurer.
+That’s in addition to taking an International Driving Permit with you.

 The impact of this could be:

 - Extra paper work, with insurers needing to send millions of cards out to their customers

 - Extra fees or insurance premium charged to drivers

 - Delays at borders as Green Cards are checked

 At By Miles, we already offer fully comprehensive car insurance in European Union countries for up to 90 days, it’s included as standard with all our pay-by-mile policies.

 If you’ve got a policy with us and are driving into Europe any time soon, then you’ll need to get a Green Card.
 Just get in touch via the live chat in your app and we can get one posted to you.

 So, what’s the current situation?